SuryaTeja-aiml/QALR/Divisibility/problems.md

 **Step 3:** Calculate $(5x - 4y)$
 $$5(6) - 4(4) = 30 - 16 = \boxed{14}$$

+**Correct Answer: 14**

 ---

 ## **Question 15: Two-Digit Number with Inverted Property**

-A two-digit number has digit sum 5.
-If 10 times the tens digit plus 4 times the units digit equals the inverted number, find the number.
+There is a number of two digits the sum of whose digits is 5, and if 10 times the digit in the place of tens be added to 4 times the digit in the place of units, the number will be inverted.
+Then the number is:

+**Options:**
+- [ ] 43
+- [ ] 41
+- [ ] 23
+- [ ] 32

 ### Solution: